 This can be achieved with good communication between health practitioners, including pain management specialists, psychologists, physiotherapists and exercise physiologists, to create a plan for reduction of chronic pain.

 Also an important goal of the intervention will involve promoting return to normal activities, both in the workplace and recreationally, in addition to establishing new activities which may have previously been avoided due to the influence of pain.

-Pilates - See pilates timetable & fees schedule below...
+Pilates - See Exercise Physiology Timetable & fees schedule below...

 Pilates sessions are offered with an accredited Exercise Physiologist to improve muscle balance and control and strengthen the neck, back and/or other problem areas.
 Our Exercise Physiologists will also prescribe a personalised home exercise program to maintain results.

 A challenging, low impact, total body workout that focuses on strengthening the core and elongating rather than bulking musculature.
 It is a resistance-based exercise that uses tension to strengthen and stretch, allowing the body to develop a long, strong, lean form.

 Pilates was originally developed in the early 20th century by a boxer and gymnast named Joseph Pilates.
 In fact, the method was created to train athletes and recovering soldiers.
 Ageless and genderless, Pilates can benefit anyone: the athlete, the office worker, those with physical challenges or injuries, the flexible and inflexible, the dancer, the boxer, and the expecting mother.
 With hundreds of exercises, Pilates will push you further than you ever thought your body could go.